 An Internet hosting platform is a server farm that runs distributed applications such as an online retail store or an online brokerage site.
-Typical Internet applications employ a multitier architecture, with each tier providing a certain functionality.
-Such applications tend to see dynamically varying workloads that contain long-term variations such as time-of-day effects as well as short-term fluctuations due to flash crowds.
+Typical Internet applications employ a multi-tier architecture, with each tier providing a certain functionality.
+Such applications tend to see dynamically varying workloads that contain long-term variations such as time-of-day effects as well as short-term flictuations due to fash crowds.
 Predicting the peak workload of an Internet application and capacity provisioning based on these worst case estimates is notoriously difficult.
 There are numerous documented examples of Internet applications that faced an outage due to an unexpected overload.
-For instance, the normally well-provisioned Amazon.com site suffered a forty-minute downtime due to an overload during the popular holiday season in November 2000.
+For instance, the normally well-provisioned Amazon.com site suffered a forty-minute down-time due to an overload during the popular holiday season in November 2000.

-Given the difficulties in predicting peak Internet work-loads, an application needs to employ a combination of dynamic provisioning and request policing to handle work-load variations.
+Given the difficulties in predicting peak Internet workloads, an application needs to employ a combination of dynamic provisioning and request policing to handle workload variations.
 Dynamic provisioning enables additional resources-such as servers-to be allocated to an application on-the-fly to handle workload increases, while policing enables the application to temporarily turn away excess requests while additional resources are being provisioned.

 In this paper, we focus on dynamic resource provisioning of Internet applications that employ a multi-tier architecture.
 We argue that (i) provisioning of multi-tier applications raises new challenges not addressed by prior work on provisioning single-tier applications, and (ii) agile, proactive provisioning techniques are necessary to handle both long-term and short-term workload fluctuations seen by Internet applications.
-To address these issues, we present predictive and reactive provisioning mechanisms.
+To address these issues, we present predictive and reactive provisioning mechanisms as well as a novel data center architecture based on virtual machine monitors.